eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 ##### Setting the view in main.js

 Inside the iframe, the `main.js` file is responsible for handling routing within the app.
-It will receive the `params.view` property and dispatch the
+It will receive the `params.view` property and dispatch the matching widget, if any.

 With an iframe-based plugin, the same routing file is required, but instead of each route leading to an individual widget, they all lead to the same one.
 This widget, supplied by kbase-ui-tools, is responsible simply for passing the routing information into the iframe for evalutation.